austanss/skylight/README.md

 ## Acknowledgements

 ### Development Cycle
-OS development is... time consuming.
-I have other things to dedicate my time to, so I can't always work on Skylight.
-I will try to push at least one commit every week, but I can't guarantee that I will be able to do so.
-In summer months you can expect a high volume of commits.
-December is also a rather popular month for me.
-I have been working on this operating system project since mid-2021, and I don't intend on abandoning it.
-Just some times, it's a literal pain to work on.
-Other times, I don't have the time to do it.
+OS development is a waste of time.

 ### Contributing
-I largely do not take contributions.
+*"I largely do not take contributions.
 I do take suggestions and feedback, but most of the source code should be written by me.
-If the project plateaus and the work is no longer worth my dedication I may open it up to contributions to keep it alive, but for now, it's principally my effort.
+If the project plateaus and the work is no longer worth my dedication I may open it up to contributions to keep it alive, but for now, it's principally my effort."*

+Now it's archived, don't waste your time.

 ### Issues
-If an issue is opened on this repository, I cannot promise my full attention to its resolution.
-I probably will read it and give a response if I am able to articulate one with the given information, but unless a presented issue is well-debugged and well-articulated I cannot swear that the issue will see a proper resolution.
+*"If an issue is opened on this repository, I cannot promise my full attention to its resolution.
+I probably will read it and give a response if I am able to articulate one with the given information, but unless a presented issue is well-debugged and well-articulated I cannot swear that the issue will see a proper resolution."*

+That's good advice for any repository anywhere.
+Don't expect me to care about an archived repository.